APWA Chapter Contact

 Peer Resource Directory

 APWA has compiled a directory of expert resources to supplement member needs during disasters.
-If you have an interest or responsibility for disaster management and would be interested in sharing your expertise with members in need, we would like to hear from you.
-Contact Teresa Hon
+If you have an interest or responsibility for disaster management and would be interested in sharing your expertise with members in need, contact the Emergency Management Committee Staff Liaison.

-To discuss these opportunities, please contact staff liaison Teresa Hon
+To discuss these opportunities, please contact the Emergency Management Staff Liaison